stoicaandrei/godot-neural-network/README.md

-**Godot** is an open source game engine.
 In this repository I made an artificial intelligence library and implemented some use cases.

 Just copy the folder from `lib` and you're good to go.